 Joining the Kollel’s founding group in May of 2000, Shira served as the administrator of the Kollel from the first day.
 Even with all of the responsibility they had the creative juices flowed freely from this couple of the Kollel’s original ‘Fab Four’, from magazines to election-themed Sheva Berachos.

 In 2008, the Goldmans moved back to Baltimore.

-Rabbi Raphael Landesman, Dean of Shearim Torah High School for Girls, Rabbi of Ohr Hatorah
+Rabbi Raphael Landesman, Dean of Shearim Torah High School for Girls, former Rabbi of Ohr Hatorah

 Rabbi Landesman is one of the founding members of the Phoenix Community Kollel, having moved with his family to the Valley from Israel 2001.
 An alumnus of Yeshiva Ner Israel in Baltimore and the Mir yeshiva in Jerusalem, he received ordination from a member of the Council of the Chief Rabbinate of Israel.
 He has served as advisor to the local chapter of the NCSY teen group.
 Rabbi Landesman is the Head of School at Shearim Torah High School.
 Additionally since 2012 he has served as Rabbi of Ohr Hatorah he is a sought after halachic advisor and teacher of Bar Mitzvah students.
 His busy schedule revolves around a dogged commitment to advancing his own erudite Torah scholarship.
 He lives in Phoenix with his wife Cindy, his eight children, and his Pittsburgh Steelers championship gear.